The Matching Process for Intended Parents: How We Find Your Perfect Surrogate

 Social fit:

-This is composed of two criteria: compatible personalities and compatible desires for your journey.
-Our matching team reviews the potential match to ensure good personality fits, our goal is to make sure that both parties have a comfortable relationship throughout the entirety of the journey.
+This comprises two criteria: compatible personalities and compatible desires for your journey.
+Our matching team reviews the potential match to ensure good personality fits, and our goal is to ensure that both parties have a cozy relationship throughout the journey.

 Medical fit:

-This is determined by the intended parent’s IVF physician.
+The intended parent’s IVF physician determines this.
 Your IVF physician will review the surrogate’s previous OBGYN and delivery records, after the match is confirmed, your surrogate will also go through a comprehensive in-person medical screening.

 Legal fit: